mthorning/matt-thorning.dev/src/pages/2019-07-14-rust-ownership/index.md

 > hello from the other function
 > hello again from the main function

 Can you spot the difference?
 Now, on _line 4_, we call the `other` function with a clone of the value held by the `hello` variable.
-Obviously this is not the most efficient way to write you programme, especially if you don't know the size of the values which are going to be getting copied.
+Obviously this is not the most efficient way to write your program, and it can be risky if you don't know the size of the values which are going to be getting cloned.
 Also, if your functions mutate the value in some way then this is not a good solution:

 ```rust{numberLines:true}
 fn main() {